TheOddler/aplai/report/report.md

 The extra Sudoku puzzles we tested came from: http://www.planetsudoku.net We used JavaScript code that can be executed in the console to easily get the Sudoku in the right format.
 The JavaScript code can be found in the sudex_toledo.pl file.

+TODO TODO TODO

+Dingen die in de opgave stonden maar nog missen (bovenop andere TODO's in de tekst):

+2.1:

+* What are the criteria you would use to judge whether a viewpoint is a good one or not?

+2.2:

+* Do you get dierent results when using dierent search heuristcs? for your 2 implementations? when using dierent viewpoints? using channeling?
+Why? -> Meer tests?
+* What is/are the most dicult puzzle(s) for your programs?
+Can you explain why this is the case?